Elementary Education: Doctor of Education (Ed.D.)

 - Hold AA License (or eligibility for) in the content or related area

 - Preliminary written exam and interview

 See the Graduate Handbook for information on completing the application process.

 Doctoral graduates are prepared to be educational leaders.
 Many assume positions as teacher educators, curriculum directors, state department of education personnel, or leaders in other educational settings.
 A few doctoral graduates choose to remain in their classrooms serving as leaders and mentors for their colleagues.
 Some add administration and supervision courses to their program and assume administrative roles in the school.
 Doctoral level graduates generate and utilize research, apply research and theory in curriculum development, and communicate ideas through writing and speaking with other professionals in the field.

 Online/Regional Campus Options

-Many classes for the Ed.D. in Elementary Education are offered at the regional campuses.
+Many classes for the Ed.D. with emphasis in Elementary Education are offered at the regional campuses.